C0MPU73R/LinkedList/README.md

-# myLinkedList
+#LinkedList
- A very early side project of a linked list.
-Will be revamped.
+ A very early side project of a linked list for use in my other applications